-Why do I have to pay a USF fee for long distance services?Rebecca Atwood - Senior Business Manager
+Why do I have to pay a USF fee for long distance services?Rebecca Atwood - Vice President

 The USF fee (Universal Service Fund) is required by federal law to be charged by all long distance service providers.
 The Federal Communications Commission (FCC) sets the USF rate each quarter.
 The current rate can be found listed at the FCC website from here.